open-contracting/standard-development-handbook/docs/meta/schema_style_guide.rst

 Field and code descriptions
 ---------------------------

--  The first sentence of a description should be descriptive of the field and written in a neutral voice, rather than addressing a particular audience, e.g. for ``tender/submissionMethod``.
+-  The first sentence of a description should be descriptive of the field and written in a neutral voice, rather than addressing a particular audience.
+Descriptions must be distinct between fields.
+For example, for ``tender/submissionMethod``:

    -  "The methods by which bids are submitted, using the open submissionMethod codelist." uses a neutral voice.
    -  "Specify the method(s) by which bids can be submitted" addresses publishers rather than users.